Key Takeaway

 Water works hand in hand with fiber.
 Without adequate fluids, fiber can compact and worsen the blockage.
 Drink at least 64 ounces of water per day, and more on active days.
 Warm water or herbal tea first thing in the morning can trigger the gastrocolic reflex and encourage a bowel movement.
 Track your intake if you tend to forget, especially since GLP-1 medications sometimes reduce thirst along with hunger.

-Physical Activity Stimulates Gut Motility
+Try the BMI Calculator →Physical Activity Stimulates Gut Motility

 Exercise is one of the most underused tools for constipation relief.
 Walking, cycling, swimming, and yoga all promote intestinal contractions that help push waste through the colon.
 Even a 15-minute walk after your largest meal can make a noticeable difference.
-If you are already training for muscle preservation during GLP-1 weight loss, your workouts are doing double duty.
+If you're already training for muscle preservation during GLP-1 weight loss, your workouts are doing double duty.

 Over-the-Counter Options